Types of Windows

 Awning windows are a popular solution for regions that experience a lot of rain throughout the year.
 Thanks to their design, this type of window can be left open during the rain, which makes them ideal for letting in fresh air even in wet weather.
 If you don’t live in a wet climate, awning windows are still a good choice for letting a breeze into your house, and they’re stylish, too.

-Pella’s awning windows are available in wood, fiberglass and vinyl and are offered in six product lines, including Pella® Lifestyle Series.
+Pella's awning windows are available in a number of product lines across three material types.
 Many of our awning windows give homeowners the option of upgrading to dual- and triple-pane glass to help save you energy on heating and cooling your home.
 Customize your awning windows to your design preference with different hardware styles and finishes, grille patterns and integrated blinds and shades.

 One of the most popular window designs thanks to ease of use, Pella casement windows provide a clear connection to the outdoors.
 Casement windows are hinged at the side and swing outward to the left or right with a fold-away crank.
 This type of window is perfect for letting in daylight and fresh air.

 Casement windows are a great option for difficult-to-reach places like over the kitchen sink or in tight corners.
 With a clean, modern look, casement windows are well suited for any style of home.
-Available in wood, fiberglass or vinyl, casement window are offered in six product lines, including the Pella® 350 Series, and come in a wide variety of shapes and sizes — as small as 14 inches by 17 inches and as large as 73 inches by 59 inches.
+Available in wood, fiberglass or vinyl, casement windows are offered across a variety of product lines and come in a wide variety of shapes and sizes.

 Join your casement windows together to add character to your home.
 When horizontal space is limited, consider a 2-high stacked casement window.
 The options for mixing and matching casement windows with other styles are virtually endless, so you can create a look personalized for you.